-This is part of an ongoing series exploring Delaney + Associates’ top 10 engagement tips, also known as our Company Creed.
+This is part of an ongoing series exploring Engage Delaney’ top 10 engagement tips, also known as our Company Creed.
 Check out Day 1 here.

 Today’s principle seems pretty simple: Never Guess.
 This is along the lines of “never assume, because when you assume you make an…” Well, you know the rest.